ttngu207/neurodatawithoutborders.github.io/_pages/nwb_tools.md

 ## [Brainstorm](https://neuroimage.usc.edu/brainstorm/Introduction)
 Brainstorm is a collaborative, open-source application dedicated to the analysis of brain recordings:
 MEG, EEG, fNIRS, ECoG, depth electrodes and animal invasive neurophysiology built in Matlab.
-With the help of Brainstorm developers, we have importers from NWB:N into the Brainstorm analysis suite for ECoG and invasive electrophysiology data.
+Brainstorm now supports the NWB data format for importing ECoG and invasive electrophysiology data.
+The application povides a graphical interface for a preprocessing pipeline, including spike sorting using WavClus, UltraMegaSort2000, KiloSort or Klusters, a large large suite of LFP analyses, data visualization, and interactive 3D rendering of brains.

 ## [NWBwidgets](https://github.com/NeurodataWithoutBorders/nwb-jupyter-widgets)
-NWBwidgets is a library for visualizing the structure and data of an NWB file in a Jupyter notebook.
+NWBwidgets is a library for exploring an NWB file in a Jupyter notebook.
+This tool lets you travese the hierarchical structure of an NWB file and visualize the data from each of the NWB elements within the file.